 This is the poor shoe that we used for the planter.

 - A pot that fits nicely inside the shoe

-- A piece of wire, masking tape and aluminium foil
+- A piece of wire, masking tape, and aluminum foil

 - Some sheet moss or reindeer moss and glue.
 We used E6000

 - Black ribbon and craft foam

 - Green spray paint and a small bell (optional)

 How to Make a Lucky Leprechaun Shoe Planter